pjvalentini/People-Merger-App/README.md

      Below are detailed instructions for your program:

-     Read in a file, named "people1.jsonView in a new window", which contains a list of people.
+     Read in a file, named "people1.json, which contains a list of people.

-     Read in another file, named "people2.jsonView in a new window", which contains another list of people.
+     Read in another file, named "people2.json, which contains another list of people.

      After both of these files have been read, write a new file called "peopleComplete.txt" which contains a sorted list of all the people from the first two files.